gray-panda/grayrepo/2016_flareon/chal10_flava/README.md

 There are 2 important values here.
 The parameter "x" and "y".
 I was stuck here for a longest time.
 There were no mention of these 2 parameters anyway else in the code, not even in the Javascript code which is where normal exploit kits would have placed them.

-I only managed to find them after a hint from @peta909.
+I only managed to find them after a hint from a [friend](https://twitter.com/peta909) to look at stuffs that wasnt used.
 I still feel it doesn't make sense.

 ### Huh really??